 I am not a collector of places but I rarely return to places I have visited.
 There is always something new to discover.
 I have never had a round the world (RTW) ticket and only a few of my travels have lasted more than the ordinary summer vacation of 2-4 weeks.
 Several entries are even describing short weekend trips.
 I do not foresee myself taking a sabbatical year or two, or live off my website on a perennial voyage of the seas and lands of the world.

-My world map shows that I have been to many places, and the statistics behind the map shows that I’ve travelled almost 400,000 km (250,000 miles) to more than 60 countries for almost 1,000 days.
+My world map shows that I have been to many places, and the statistics behind the map shows that I’ve travelled more than 500,000 km to more than 80 countries.
 Still, as the map below illustrates there are many countries and regions on this planet I have not visited.
 Like Oceania and most of Africa.

 Been there, done that… I said in the heading.
 That’s true, but travelling is about a lot more than just ticking off the places you have been.
 There is SO much left to explore…